DevExpress-Examples/asp-net-web-forms-grid-command-buttons-in-hot-tracked-rows/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t529995/)**
 <!-- run online end -->

-This example demonstrated how to use CSS classes to hide command or custom buttons and display them in hot-tracked rows only.
+This example demonstrates how to use CSS classes to hide command or custom buttons and display them in hot-tracked rows only.

 ![Show buttons](hoveredRows.gif)